THE LIFE COACH SCHOOL PODCAST – Episode 305

 Let’s make this personal.
 What, in my life, is intolerable, that I am making tolerable by buffering?

 I’m not sure.
 I don’t know that anything in my life is intolerable.
-I have a really beautiful life.
-Here is one that comes to mind: I am watching TV shows about doctors rather than following my dream of getting a masters or a doctorate degree.
+Here is something that comes to mind, though: I am watching TV shows about doctors rather than following my dream of getting a masters or a doctorate degree.
 I am watching movies about people dealing with family issues rather than manning up and dealing with my own family issues.
 I am reading books about families taking a chance on their dreams and living their big dreams instead of sitting down and planning and working toward our own family dreams.

 I have been reading Seven At Sea with Bryant this past week.
 Incredible.
 Really incredible.
 They dreamed it up, they worked hard, they made the sacrifices, and then they made it happen.
 This family of seven lived on a sailboat together for ten months.